Ashby School: School house system

-Until 2022, the school had four houses: Bullen (yellow), Ferrers (blue), Hastings (green) and Loudoun (purple).
+Until 2019, the school had eight houses: Ashe (grey), Bullen (yellow), Crewe (orange), Erdington (red), Ferrers (blue), Gylby (pink), Hastings (green) and Loudoun (purple).

+From 2019, the school has four houses: Bullen (yellow), Ferrers (blue), Hastings (green) and Loudoun (purple).

-In 2021, a new house system was created by the sixth form senior team for sixth formers.
-These new houses are: Eagles (red), Falcons (blue), Hawks (green), and Kestrels (yellow).
+In 2021, a new sixth form house system was introduced.
+The new houses are Eagles (red), Falcons (blue), Hawks (green), and Kestrels (yellow).
 Since 2022, the senior team positions of head boy and head girl have been renamed to house captain.

 Performance

-In October 2019, Ofsted gave the school an "inadequate rating", though conceding that the teaching was good and the students were well behaved enthusiastic learners.
-Inadequate management procedures brought the overall grade down.
-Safeguarding of students was ranked as inadequate due to fire procedures being not tight enough and registers not being completed accurately, for example students being marked as educated off-site when they are actually on-site.

-Gifted and talented

-'Da Vinci' is the school's current gifted and talented system.
-The 'Tip Tops' is a group of primary pupils in years 5 and 6 from local primary schools in the Ashby area.
-They attend after-school sessions in which they are tutored in advanced mathematics, literacy, film studies, science, art, and philosophy by gifted and talented students from Ashby School.
-The Ashby School's gifted and talented programme was rated three stars by the National Association for Gifted Children in 2010.
-In November 2011 a Russian cosmonaut involved in the planning of the crewed mission to Mars visited the school and gave a lecture to the 'G&T'.
+In January 2024, Ofsted gave the school a rating of 'Good' across all categories.
+The school was commended for its leadership, inclusivity, and high quality teaching.

+In 2024, at least 70% of year 11 students achieved at least a Grade 4 in both English and Maths GCSEs.

+At least 70% of year 13 students achieved three C+ grades in A-Levels, with over 20% of these grades being an A. 24% of year 13 students progressed to Russell Group universities.

 Medals controversy

-In 2016 Ashby School created controversy when it proposed to auction the medals, including a Victoria Cross, won by Lt Col. Philip Bent that had been donated to the school "to inspire future pupils".
+In 2016, Ashby School created controversy when it proposed to auction the medals, including a Victoria Cross, won by Lt Col. Philip Bent that had been donated to the school "to inspire future pupils".
 The medals had been on long-term loan to the Royal Leicestershire Regimental Museum (part of Newarke Houses Museum), but had not been on display there for over forty years.
 The school planned to use the proceeds to fund the building of a sports pavilion.
 In 2018, the school received funding from the National Healthy Schools Programme for a new pavilion.